harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/executions/cd-general-steps/wait-step.md

 The maximum is `53w`.

-You can use a Fixed Value, Runtime input, or Expression for **Duration**.
+You can use a fixed value, runtime input, or expression for **Duration**.

-If you use Runtime input, you can enter the wait time when you run the pipeline.
-You can also set it in a Trigger.
+If you use runtime input, you can enter the wait time when you run the pipeline.
+You can also set it in a trigger.

-If you use an Expression, ensure that the Expression resolves to one of the allowed time values.
+If you use an expression, ensure that the expression resolves to one of the allowed time values.

-For information on Fixed Value, Runtime input, and Expression, go to [Fixed Values, Runtime Inputs, and Expressions](../../../platform/20_References/runtime-inputs.md).
+For information, go to [fixed values, runtime inputs, and expressions](/docs/platform/references/runtime-inputs/).

-## Marking the Wait step as Success or Fail
+## Marking the Wait step as success or fail

-When the Wait step is running, it provides **Mark as Success** and **Mark as Failed** options. **Mark as Success** ends the wait period and proceeds with the execution. **Mark as Failed** initiates the Failure Strategy for the step or stage.
+When the Wait step is running, it provides **Mark as Success** and **Mark as Failed** options. **Mark as Success** ends the wait period and proceeds with the execution. **Mark as Failed** initiates the failure strategy for the step or stage.

 ![](./static/wait-step-28.png)

-For information on Failure Strategies, go to [Define a Failure Strategy on Stages and Steps](../../../platform/8_Pipelines/define-a-failure-strategy-on-stages-and-steps.md).
+For information on failure strategies, go to [define a failure strategy on stages and steps](/docs/platform/pipelines/define-a-failure-strategy-on-stages-and-steps/).

-For example, let's say a Wait step has the Failure Strategy **Manual Intervention**.
-When the user clicks **Mark as Failed**, they are prompted with the **Manual Intervention** options:
+For example, let's say a Wait step has the failure strategy **Manual Intervention**.
+When the user selects **Mark as Failed**, they are prompted with the **Manual Intervention** options:

 ![](./static/wait-step-29.png)

-If no Failure Strategy is set at the step or stage level, then clicking **Mark as Failed** simply fails the pipeline execution at the Wait step.
+If no failure strategy is set at the step or stage level, then selecting **Mark as Failed** simply fails the pipeline execution at the Wait step.

-## Notes
+## Important notes

-* The Wait step is available in Approval, Custom, CD, and Feature Flag stages.
+* The Wait step is available in approval, custom, CD, and feature flag stages.
-* The Wait step does not use a Harness Delegate.
+* The Wait step does not use a Harness delegate.
 It is run by the Harness platform.
 There is no **Delegate Selector** in the Wait step's **Advanced** settings.